How to Use

 - Paste a new URL to switch videos.
 Click 中文 in the header to open the Traditional Chinese version of this page.

-Listen through a sentence or phrase, then shrink A–B to the hardest slice.
+Listen through a sentence or phrase, then shrink the range to the hardest slice.
 Practice slowly, then return to normal speed.
-With repeat enabled, playback jumps back near A as it approaches B so you stay inside the range.
+With repeat enabled, playback jumps back near the start as it approaches the end so you stay inside the range.

 Supported URL formats